msg555/dustapi-docs/docs/_build/script.rst

   \ **void**\  *entity_on_add*\ (\ :ref:`entity<class-entity>`\ @ e)

     Called when an entity is added to the scene.
+This is called when an entity is explictly added to the scene, or when it is loaded in.

   .. _method-script-entity_on_remove:

   \ **void**\  *entity_on_remove*\ (\ :ref:`entity<class-entity>`\ @ e)

     Called when an entity is removed from the scene.
+Unlike `entity_on_add` this is not called when an entity is unloaded.

   .. _method-script-move_cameras: